Radi85/Comment/docs/source/Web API.rst

 There are 5 methods available to perform the following actions:

 1. Post a new comment.
 (Authenticated)

 2. Reply to an existing comment.
 (Authenticated)

 3. Edit a comment you posted.
 (Authenticated)

 4. Delete a comment you posted.
 (Authenticated)

 5. React to a comment.
 (Authenticated)

 6. Report a comment.
 (Authenticated) Flagging system should be enabled

+7. Change the state of reported comment. (admin and moderator) Flagging system should be enabled `v1.6.7`

-    7. Retrieve the list of comments and associated replies to a given content type and object ID.
+8. Retrieve the list of comments and associated replies to a given content type and object ID.

 These actions are explained below.